-If you feel like you have a brown thumb, you are not alone.
+If you feel like you have a brown thumb, you’re not alone.
 Thousands of people if not millions of people feel this way.
-I in fact felt this way a few years ago.
+I, in fact, felt this way a few years ago.
 The fact is sustaining plant life is not always easy.
 Learning what each plant requires does not come naturally, it is something learned.
 To start an herb garden, just start.
-A lot research before you begin is good, but experience is what will make that old brown thumb green!
+A lot of research before you begin is good, but experience is what will make that old brown thumb green!

 Start an Herb Garden for Brown Thumbs

 - Starting with seeds is harder.
 If you have a brown thumb, start with plants.
 Lowes, Home Depot, and Walmart carry herbs.
 Once you have gotten the hang of keeping a couple of plants alive you can try seeds.